Severe Thunderstorms (Hail, Damaging Winds, Tornadoes)

 Severe weather threats:

-A downburst is a small area of rapidly descending air beneath a thunderstorm.
-Downburst winds are often referred to as "straight-line" winds.
+A downburst is an area of rapidly descending air beneath a thunderstorm.
+Downburst winds are often referred to as "straight-line" winds as they tend to .
 Severe downbursts produce wind gusts from 60 mph to more than 100 mph.
-The damage is often similar to damage from a weak tornado.
-Downburst damage is far more common in southeast Texas than tornado damage.
+The resulting damage can be as severe as that from a tornado.
+Damage from a downburst is more common in southeast Texas than damage from a tornado.
+The image below describes a very concentrated downburst referred to as a microburst and the damaging outflow winds that result.

 - Large Hail

 Hail is formed as strong rising currents of air within a storm (updrafts) carry water droplets to a height where freezing occurs.
-The ice particles travel upward and downward through the storm several times, growing in size.
-Once they become too heavy to be supported by the storm's updraft, they fall to the ground as hail.
-Hail of 3/4 inch in diameter or larger classifies "large" or damaging hail.
+The ice particles cycle upward and downward through the hail growth part of the storm several times, growing in size layer by layer.
+Once they become too heavy to be supported by the storm's updraft or are carried outside the updraft, they fall to the ground as hail.
+Hail of 1 inch in diameter or larger classifies as "large" or potentially damaging hail.
 Hail sizes are usually given as references to everyday objects to make it easier to estimate hail size.

 |Examples of hail sizes: